 Why Topping Hurts Trees

 You might not be aware of this, but ‘topping’ can damage your tree.
 But don’t panic!
 In this article, you can find out why topping is not an acceptable pruning technique, whilst also discovering better, alternative methods.
+At Canopy Tree we always follow best practices and maintain the highest standards of tree removal services in this article we share insights into keeping your trees healthy.

 So, if you want to take the very best care of the trees on your property, whilst keeping them trim, healthy, and aesthetically pleasing, then read on…